Azure/AAD.fs/README.md

 - Use `Noop.PartProtector` to bypass the verification of demands (for example to implement feature switch)

 ##### For requesting party
-- Use `AsyncRequestor` or `TaskRequestor` from AAD.fs package or [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) library directly
+- Use `AsyncRequestor` or `TaskRequestor` from AAD.fs package or [Identity platform SDK](https://learn.microsoft.com/en-us/entra/identity-platform/v2-overview) library directly.

 #### Building

 ##### Prerequisites
-The build requires at least .NET Core SDK 5 installed.
+The build requires at least .NET Core SDK 8 installed.
 When building for the first time restore the local tools, in this directory run:

-* `dotnet tool restore` to install [FAKE](https://fake.build/fake-gettingstarted.html), then
+* `dotnet tool restore`, then
-* `dotnet fake build` or try `fake build --list` to see the available targets.
+* `dotnet fsi build.fsx` or try `./build.fsx --list` to see the available targets.

 #### Test scenario
 The test scenario implements authorization using [Azure Application Roles](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps).
 The sample application can be found in your Azure Active Directory once provisioned: